The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 An approved Neighbourhood Plan has statutory status and a material consideration in the decision making process for planning applications.
 TVBC will therefore be required to have regard to it when making decisions on planning applications.
 However, as with the Local Plan, TVBC may make decisions contrary to policy if circumstances dictate.

-However, if TVBC ignore Neighbourhood Plan policies then there is a process for objecting to any planning decision through the Braishfield Parish Council and Councillors.
+However, there is also the process for objecting to any planning decision through the Braishfield Parish Council and Councillors.
 The Neighbourhood Plan should reinforce the Local Plan.

-The Survey mentioned six protected spaces – what is the position for other open spaces?
+The Survey mentioned six protected open spaces – what is the position for other open spaces?

-The open spaces which have not been identified as protected spaces are still very unlikely to be approved for development is a) they fall outside the Settlement Boundary and b) there is sufficient housing supply elsewhere.
-The protected spaces have though been identified as being pf particular need for protection from development.
+The open spaces which have not been identified as protected spaces are still very unlikely to be approved for development as a) they fall outside the Settlement Boundary and b) there is (at present) sufficient housing supply elsewhere.
+The protected spaces have though been identified as being of particular need for protection from development.

 Where can new properties be built in Braishfield?

-A map which can be viewed here sets out what is referred to as the Settlement Boundary.
-The broad presumption is that proposed developments in line with the Plan and within the Settlement Boundary will be approved and all others will not be approved.
+A map which can be viewed here sets out what is referred to as the Settlement Boundary for the village.
+The broad presumption is that proposed developments in line with the Neighbourhood Plan and within the Settlement Boundary will, in principle, be approved and all others will not be approved.
+However successful applications will also have to comply with other relevant policies.

 What are the next steps?

-At present the Steering Group are drafting policies on a variety of issues which will form much of the draft Neighbourhood Plan.
-When those policies and other content has been drafted a draft Neighbourhood Plan will be considered by the Parish Council before being subject to a whole community and key stakeholder consultation before holding a referendum.
+A guide to the process of creating a Neighbourhood Plan can be viewed here.
+At present the Steering Group are at Stage 2, and so is drafting policies on a variety of issues which will form much of the draft Neighbourhood Plan.
+When those policies and other content has been drafted a draft Neighbourhood Plan will be considered by the Parish Council before being subject to a whole community and key stakeholder consultation for six weeks.